The Airspy HF+ Discovery Wins the WRTH 2020 Award!

 The results were not surprising for the folks who already tried the devices in question, but have shown once again how Airspy shines with its top notch performance.
 The shootout demonstrated how our receiver architecture is keeping an excellent performance on all bands where the other competitors encountered imaging, aliasing and severe loss of sensitivity.

 Bob Grove W8JHD reviewed Airspy R2 on The Spectrum Monitor

-Bob Grove W8JHD (himself!) discovered the Airspy R2 and the SpyVerter a month ago, and wrote an excellent review on The Spectrum Monitor Magazine.
-Bob confirms what the lab numbers say about Airspy and place it among the high performance communication receivers that shape the SDR scene today.
+Bob Grove W8JHD of The Spectrum Monitor fame discovered the Airspy R2 and the SpyVerter a month ago, and wrote an excellent review on The Spectrum Monitor Magazine.
+Bob confirms what the lab figures say about Airspy and place it among the high performance communication receivers that shape the SDR scene today.
 Reprinted with permission from the publisher.

 Andy Talbot, G4JNT reviewed Airspy on the RSGB RadCom Magazine

 Andy Talbot G4JNT of the RSGB took his Airspy apart and probed its spectral purity, strong signal handling capability as well as the ability to lock to external clock references.
 His verdict was clear: